murat-atalik/CarRenrtal-BackEnd/README.md

 If this process was successful, go to the next step.
 * Type update-database and press the Enter button.
 * Follow these steps all setup will be finished.
+*

-# Lisans Bilgileri
+# License Information
-Bu projenin kaynak kodu GPL v3 lisansı üzerinde kullanım geçerliliği bulundurmaktadır.
-Daha detaylı bilgi için LICENSE dökümanını gözden geçirebilirsiniz.
+The source code of this project is valid on use under GPL v3 license.
+For more detailed information, you can review the LICENSE document.